-The Novartis Foundation for Sustainable Development supports the Tanzanian Training Centre for International Health (TTCIH) to train healthcare personnel.
+The Novartis Foundation supports the Tanzanian Training Centre for International Health (TTCIH) to train healthcare personnel.
 The center is one of the best in East Africa, both in terms of quality of training and financial sustainability.

 To support and scale up training of health personnel working with children, the Novartis Foundation and the World Health Organization (WHO), developed an e-learning tool for Integrated Management of Childhood Illness, a WHO/UNICEF strategy focused on reducing infant and childhood mortality.

 Alcon, our eye care division, supports the advancement of surgical techniques for cataract surgery in many developing countries through educational programs to train surgeons on phacoemulsification techniques for cataract surgery, and related small incision procedures to minimize the recovery time for patients, increase the quality of visual outcomes, and simplify the patient experience.